Academics

 March/April

-• Attend College Counseling workshop during Spring Family Weekend (students and parents).
+• Attend college counseling programs during Spring Family Weekend (students and parents).

 May